Modern Family season 3: Reviews

-The season has received an overall mixed reception, most of which stated that the series had lost some of its originality and wit while falling prey to comedy clichés.
+The season has received an overall positive reception, most of which stated that the series had lost some of its originality and wit while falling prey to comedy clichés, while praising its writing and humour.
 Slant Magazine reviewer Peter Swanson wrote that while the first episode was "the type of wacky-location stunt that's usually reserved for the fifth or sixth season of a dying sitcom", the following episodes "have been better [...] but they're still uneven".
 He also criticized the writers for relying too much on "stunt episodes and celebrity cameos, like David Cross".
 He ultimately gave the season 3 out of 4 stars.
 HitFix reviewers Alan Sepinwall and Daniel Feinberg considered the season uneven and Feinberg criticized the season for the multitude of guest stars like David Cross.
 Sepinwall also criticized the writing for Bowen's character for being "shrill and angry".
 Despite this, they both complimented the performance of the kids.
 James Parker of The Atlantic said, at the beginning of the third season that "Modern Family is very, very funny, almost ruthlessly so," [It's] a bit of a master class in pace and brevity ...
 The writing is Vorsprung durch Technik: hectically compressed but dramatically elegant, prodigal in its zingers and snorters but austere in its construction."
 He found it an exception to his dislike for sitcoms that eschew a laugh track.

 Despite the recent criticism from some critics, the third season won its first Golden Globe Award for Best Television Series – Musical or Comedy, beating out two-time winner Glee.